mdoege/Py1620/README.md

 This section shows how to **run various programs on the emulator**.
 Usually that involves loading a card reader input file in **TXT (or CRD) format**.
 Sometimes **additional program options** are selected by sense switch settings.
 A few programs such as compilers and assemblers also need an **output file** to write punch cards to.

-Sometimes a program will **halt after loading**, for example to give the operator the opportunity to change sense switch settings. **Pressing Return** will continue execution whenever the system has been halted.
+Some programs will **halt after loading** (or at other times during program execution), for example to give the operator the opportunity to change sense switch settings. **Pressing Return** will continue execution whenever the system has been halted.

 ### Power of 2 demo program from the Computer History Museum